Introducing the University of Horn Matters Horn Repertoire Course

 Three supplemental texts

-Besides the online readings posted this semester in the University of Horn Matters, students in the course will need three texts, which will also be needed by anyone wishing to follow along closely online.
+Besides the online readings posted this semester in the University of Horn Matters, anyone wishing to follow along very closely online may want to purchase these three texts:

 These books are available in print or as Kindle ePublications.
 For those taking the live course at ASU, I just give you copies of these, no need to buy a copy.